Why SaaS UI/UX design matters in 2026

 - Toggles for advanced features that hide power-user options behind "Advanced" sections

-- Initially showing only key options, offering the full set upon request (prioritizes novice users while keeping power features accessible)
+- Initially showing only key options, offering the full set upon request — this prioritizes novice users while keeping power features accessible

 Strong search and filtering capabilities are essential in data-heavy SaaS applications where users need to find specific information quickly among thousands of records.